 HBU Online Learning Program

 The Master of Arts in Pastoral Counseling program is designed to provide graduate coursework to those seeking to work more effectively helping others in their current ministries.
 Areas of study include: addiction & recovery, crisis response, human sexuality, marriage & family, military & veteran care and counseling, and life coaching.
-The program emphasizes the development of research supported interpersonal skills while encouraging students to reflect on their personal values, and to grow in maturity.
+The program emphasizes the development of research-supported interpersonal skills while encouraging students to reflect on their personal values, and to grow in maturity.
 This program includes an internship in pastoral counseling.

 View the Degree Completion Plans:

-Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate, baccalaureate, graduate and doctoral degrees.
+Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, graduate and doctoral degrees.